aithaprasad/csci-5030-discord/notes/sprint-3-retro.md

 ## What should we start doing ?
 * Improving the code for better user experience in the next stages of project coding.
-* Examine the functionality and user interface of a few well-known chat programs and try to replicate them.
+* Look for ways to improve the functionality and user experience by examining a few well-known chat apps.